Sales Leader's Guide to Selecting a CRM

 Terminology

-- CRM (Customer Relationship Management): Technology that centralizes customer and prospect touchpoints across sales, marketing, service, and commerce to drive revenue.
+- CRM (Customer Relationship Management): Technology that centralizes customer and prospect touchpoints to drive revenue.

-- B2B CRM: A CRM purpose-built for long sales cycles with multiple stakeholders, extended deal stages, and account-based engagement.
+- B2B CRM: Purpose-built for long sales cycles, multiple stakeholders, and account-based engagement.

-- Sales CRM: A CRM focused on lead, opportunity, and forecasting workflows for sales teams.
+- Sales CRM: Focused on lead, opportunity, and forecasting workflows.

-- Inside Sales: Remote selling via phone, email, and video rather than field visits.
+- Inside Sales: Remote selling via phone, email, and video.

-- Pipeline Management: Tracking deals through defined stages, spotting bottlenecks, and forecasting revenue accurately.
+- Pipeline Management: Tracking deals, spotting bottlenecks, and forecasting revenue.

-- Lead Nurturing: Automated or manual programs that build relationships until prospects are ready to buy.
+- Lead Nurturing: Automated programs that build relationships until prospects are ready to buy.

-- Primary Inbox: The default inbox folder where personal and important messages land, as opposed to promotions or spam tabs.
+- Primary Inbox: The default folder for important messages (not promotions or spam).

-- Warmup: Gradually increasing send volume over 30+ days to build positive sender reputation on new or dormant inboxes.
+- Warmup: Gradually increasing send volume to build reputation.

-- List Hygiene: Regular removal of invalid or unengaged addresses to protect sender reputation.
+- List Hygiene: Removing invalid addresses to protect reputation.

-- Deliverability: The ability of emails to reach inboxes rather than being blocked or junked.
+- Deliverability: The ability to reach inboxes rather than spam folders.

-- Cost-Per-Meeting (CPM): Total outreach cost divided by qualified meetings booked; a key ROI metric for cold programs.
+- CPM (Cost-Per-Meeting): Total outreach cost divided by qualified meetings booked.

-- Total Cost of Ownership (TCO): Combined software, add-on, integration, training, and maintenance costs associated with a CRM.
+- TCO (Total Cost of Ownership): Combined software, add-on, and maintenance costs.